oslabs-beta/xkite/README.md

   $ npx create-xkite <directory-name>
 ```

-After the installation is complete, you can start the server by following the steps below:
+After the installation is complete, users can start the server by following the steps below:

 1. ```sh
    $ cd <directory-name>